 - You could experience a change in your medical condition in the future that may affect your ability to work.

-Your treating physician can conduct a cumulative medical exam.
+Your treating physician can conduct a consultative exam.
 Often it is performed by an independent doctor hired by the SSA.
 These doctors do not work for the SSA.

 The purpose of your exam is not to treat you.
 It is to determine how serious your disability is.

-The extent of your cumulative medical exam will depend on your disability and the questions that the SSA has about how it affects your ability to work.
+The extent of your consultative exam will depend on your disability and the questions that the SSA has about how it affects your ability to work.

 However, there are specific rules on how long your exam should last.
 Here are some requirements that should be followed: